cosminaserbanica/CI-MS1-DayTripsSouthWales/README.md

 **Carousel Caption Responsiveness** - Another problem was been detected when testing for responsiveness.
 The carousel caption was not responsive on smaller devices.
 In order to solve this issue I have researched and found a similar problem and solution on [Stack Overflow](https://stackoverflow.com/questions/54680035/how-can-i-make-my-carousel-caption-responsive "Link to Stack Overflow").

+**Meet the team**- An issue was detected in the Meet the team section, where the images would display under each other even on desktop.
+Bootstrap grip system has been added to solve the issue [Bootstrap](https://getbootstrap.com/docs/4.0/layout/grid/).
+This grid system has afterwards been used in all the other section of the website where a similar result had to be achieved.

 **Day Trips Heading** - In order to achieve the wanted design on each heading I have used a solution provided by [Stack Overflow](https://stackoverflow.com/questions/5214127/css-technique-for-a-horizontal-line-with-words-in-the-middle)

 **Contact Form Issue** - To achieve the end result, a Bootstrap Accordion was used, however, it was not responsive.
 When viewed on smalled devices, the form would overlap the footer when accordion was extended.
 To rectify this, I have adapted code found on [Stack Overflow](https://stackoverflow.com/questions/12172177/set-div-height-equal-to-screen-size).
-The code has been added in the media queries for smaller devices:
+The code has been added in the media queries for smaller devices.

-.accordion .collapse {
-    height: 40vh;
-    overflow: auto;
-  }